tobz-nz/autoform-spark/readme.md

 - 3.8.2
--- add support for boolean attributes (required, autofocus, etc..) eg: array('autofocus'=>TRUE) -- fix an error in the fields() method.
+-- add support for boolean attributes (required, autofocus, etc..) eg: array('autofocus'=>TRUE) -- the $action parameter is now optional (submits to the current url by default) -- fix an error in the fields() method.
 -- enable the formatting of date fields via a 'format' attribute.
 -- The get() method now returns the field value by default, instead of false.